mut-ex/minimal-functional-fox/README.md

 ## Features

 * Mimimal bloat
-* Easy way to quickly change the colors to your liking
+* Easy way to quickly change colors, tab dimensions, paddings to your liking through CSS variables
 * Pinned tabs are re-styled to be easy to identify
-* Tab list underneat the navigator area
+* Tab list underneath the navigator area
-* Centered URL bar, with a thinner, centered result list
+* Centered URL bar, with a thinner, centered results list
 * Debloated history, and bookmarks sidebars
 * Fix for buggy shadows on Linux